-Session trace buffer parameters are forwarded to the VNswitch by the host system at the start of the trace session.
+Session trace buffer parameters are forwarded to the GIGAswitch GS2000 by the host system at the start of the trace session.
 These parameters determine how much router resources are allocated to the trace session and how much of the data passing through the tracepoints is captured.
-The following is a list of session parameters sent to the VNswitch:
+The following is a list of session parameters sent to the GIGAswitch GS2000.

-Parameter Description Buffer count Specifies the number of trace buffers used to capture trace data during the session.
-The larger the number of trace buffers that are used results in less trace data loss.
-Buffer size Specifies the size (in bytes) of the trace buffers.
+Parameter Description Buffer Count Specifies the number of trace buffers used to capture trace data during the session.
+The larger number of trace buffers that are used results in the less trace data lost.
+Buffer Size Specifies the size (in bytes) of the trace buffers.
 This value determines the size of the data packet that can be traced.
-Capture size Specifies the number of bytes in the data packet that is copied into the trace buffer.
+Capture Size Specifies the number of bytes in the data packet that is copied into the trace buffer.